jlrickert/zet/docs/77/README.md

-# Really good article about software engineering principles
+# Article: Really good article about software engineering principles

 A [co-worker] shared a really good [article] on good development principles.